 Although I feel a bit embarrassed, I don’t blame myself.
 I have been indoctrinated into this cult of universal love and compassion since I was a very small child.
 It’s all I heard about: Love everyone.
 Serve everyone.
 Blah.
 Blah.
 Blah.
 I was never given a chance to get out of that bubble of all of reality and date!

 But now I have seen the lights glowing in the windows of my new single-family ranch house.
 It’s at the end of a cul-de-sac, and there is easy parking.
-I invite everyone I like (and I’ll be drawing up an exclusive list soon), to come visit us, especially when we begin having children.
-Yes, you have to come visit me now.
-I have realized that traveling around visiting you all is just distracting me from my new family.
+I invite everyone I like (and I’ll be drawing up an exclusive list soon), to come visit us when we begin having children.

-Please, please keep up with us on Facebook, etc. We want lots of likes.
-Please like us because… we are cute!!
-We’ll be getting pets soon to round out the cast of our family youtube videos.
+Please, please keep up with us on Facebook and other social media.
+We want lots of likes.
+Please like us because . . . we are cute!!
+We’ll be getting pets soon to round out the cast of our family Instagram.
 Like us.
 Subscribe.
 To us.
-I’ve spent more than 70 years liking all of you.
+I’ve spent more than 80 years liking all of you.
 You owe me.

 Since I am, after all, HHDL, our family story will go viral.
 I am really so humbled by all of your interest in my family.
 Modestly humbled.
 And grateful for all the attention you are and will be showering on us.

 To those millions upon millions of beings I formerly loved as much as everyone else—wake up!!
 Find the few people you love most and hunker down!!